wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 Make sure this is available on EVERY device - remember, GTMs don't sync this.

-Then run this command:
+Then run this command to encrypt your password:

 echo 'your-password' | openssl enc -aes-256-cbc -base64 -k 'your-decryption-key'

-This is your encrypted password.

 Save the encrypted password as a variable in the monitor with the name ENCRYPTED_PASSWORD.